Date(s) - 02/12/2022

 10:00 am - 12:30 pm

-Memoir, fiction, autofiction, autobiography, metafiction, non-fiction?
-A mix of all of the above?
-However you choose to label it, Homeland Elegies is a terrific story.
+In Homeland Elegies, winner of the National Book Award for Fiction in 2020, we follow the lives of a Pakistani-American immigrant Muslim family from the 1970s to 2020.
+Written as a mixture of several genres, Homeland Elegies is a terrific story.
 Akhtar mixes love for the idea of America with rage at its imperfections and sadness at how far we’ve slipped from whatever noble ideals we once held.
-Three major threads run through Homeland Elegies.
+Three major threads run through it.
 First there’s the family dynamic.
 Akhtar’s mother and father emigrated to Wisconsin from Pakistan.
 His mother never adapts to America, forever mourning the loss of her homeland.
 His father is an unforgettable character, a talented surgeon with large appetites who throws himself enthusiastically into the American pool without ever quite learning how to swim in it.
 Second, we get a broader look at the Muslim experience in America from the author’s encounters with high-achieving immigrants and their children…Finally, there’s Akhtar’s own life story – upper-middle class kid in Wisconsin, struggling writer in New York, globetrotting public intellectual rubbing shoulders with marquee names in politics, arts and tech.
-Amazon.
+Adapted from Amazon review.

 Members and friends are welcome to join our discussion— whether you’ve finished the book or not.
 Be sure you are signed up with me—Dorie— for the Zoom invitation.